KATOI4423/formulac/README.md

   A lookup table mapping variable names (strings) to `Complex<f64>` values, used during parsing.

 - **`UserDefinedTable`**
-  Allows registration of custom functions or constants under user-defined names for use in expressions.
+  Allows registration of custom functions under user-defined names for use in expressions.

 ---